HappyEasyGo announces Thanksgiving Weekend Giveaway to thank its customers with Big Discounts on Travel | Business

 HappyEasyGo announces Thanksgiving Weekend Giveaway to thank its customers with Big Discounts on Travel

-- Giving away coupons worth Rs.
-10,00,000 on every weekend NEW DELHI, Nov.
-27, 2020 /PRNewswire/ -- HappyEasyGo (HEG), one of the leading flight and hotel aggregators in India, has announced 'Thanksgiving Weekend Giveaway' for this weekend as a gesture of gratitude towards customers who have been a part of its journey in the Indian travel industry.
+New Delhi [India], November 27, (ANI/PRNewswire): HappyEasyGo (HEG), one of the leading flight and hotel aggregators in India, has announced 'Thanksgiving Weekend Giveaway' for this weekend as a gesture of gratitude towards customers who have been a part of its journey in the Indian travel industry.
 With this giveaway, travellers can grab exclusive coupons and enjoy big savings on their bookings.
 The terms of the campaign are fairly simple.
 Users can visit the HappyEasyGo APP to grab Thanksgiving vouchers on the hours from 27th November 2020 to 29th November 2020 (Friday to Sunday).
 These coupons can be used right away to avail huge discounts on flight tickets as well as hotel bookings.

 - READ MORE ON: